benhur07b/benhur07b.github.io/workbooks/2023/signup.md

 The workbooks are currently only available in digital format to participants of our training courses.
 However, releasing digital and printed copies for sale are also in consideration.

-**Please let us know if you are interested by filling up the form below.
+**Please let us know if you are interested in buying a copy of the workbooks by filling up the form below.
 With enough demand, we'll make it happen!**

 # QGIS Workbooks (2023) Interest Check